sofie-kemper/softwareDiagnosabilityLab/README.md

 - T_DDU = density-diversity-uniqueness of test suite; well-suited for split-based analyses
 - T_NF = absolute number of failing tests; well-suited for split-based analyses

-All results regarding callgraphs, data dependency graphs, and test suites are based only on the relevant tests and components (see documentation of gzoltar for further info).
+All metrics regarding callgraphs, data dependency graphs, and test suites are based only on the relevant tests and components (see documentation of gzoltar for further info).

+We use the number of methods a developer needs to examine until the first faulty method is found (respectively, its log transformation) as target for our machine learning.
+In addition, we use a classification based on this target.

 # Folder Structure